maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### Men are from Cliche, Women are from Stereotype.
 Building characters from gender stereotypes

-A ocassional gender difference note is okay, but otherwise characters should aim away from gender stereotypes.
+An occasional gender difference note is okay, but otherwise, characters should aim away from gender stereotypes.
 Invest in what makes the characters and their relationships unique.

 #### Prince Charming Doesn't Deserve Me, where the bad boyfriend is too sympathetic